k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

    - Install Docker Desktop: https://docs.docker.com/compose/install/
    - Install Docker: https://docs.docker.com/engine/install/

-3. To install Docker and Docker Compose, which will host Docker Compose Runtime for Fabric Services, you need to have administrative rights on the machine:
+3. To install Docker and Docker Compose, which will host the Docker Compose Runtime for Fabric Services, you need to have administrative rights on the machine:
    - Linux: Root or sudo access grants you administrative rights
    - Windows: Administrator rights are required on your machine